On The Day – Richmond Park Half Marathon 2018

 We will provide water aid stations after approximately every 3 miles – so every time you pass Sheen

 Gate, Broomfield Hill and Ham Gate, you can take on water and nourishments on offer.
 We recommend

-you bring your own gels, but may have some on offer at Sheen Gate, please just ask an official.
-If you
+you bring your own gels, but may have some on offer at Sheen Gate, during the second half of the race.

 A bottle of water will also be provided to all runners at the finish line.